-Corned beef and cabbage is the St. Patrick’s Day staple.
+Corned beef and cabbage is a St. Patrick’s Day staple.
 Growing up in an Irish family, this was always our tradition every St. Paddy’s Day.
-But what to do with the leftovers?
-You could eat it every day for the next three days or you could make corned beef hash.
-You should make corned beef hash.
+But what to do with all the leftovers?
+You could eat it every day for the next three days or you could make my delicious corned beef breakfast hash!

-We use eye of round corned beef.
+We use ‘eye of round’ corned beef when making a corned beef dinner.
 It’s leaner and doesn’t have a layer of fat around the outside like the alternate cuts.
-I combine corned beef cut into small bite sized pieces along with chopped leftover carrots and potatoes and fry in a skillet with olive oil (affiliate), garlic powder, onion powder, salt and pepper.
-It’s easy because you can concentrate on poaching your eggs while the hash cooks itself.
-Here is a good video illustrating how easy it is to poach an egg.
-It’s easier than most people think.
+I combine leftover corned beef cut into small bite-sized pieces along with chopped carrots and potatoes and fry in a skillet with onions, olive oil, garlic powder, paprika, salt, and pepper.

-- 1 cup corned beef, precooked and chopped
+- 2 cups corned beef, precooked and diced

 - 1 teaspoon garlic powder